Tomato, Tomahto, Tomate: Do Multilingual Language Models Understand Based on Subword-Level Semantic Concepts?: Downstream Tasks Evaluation

 \section{Downstream Tasks Evaluation}

-All configurations are evaluated on five multilingual downstream tasks, where four are classification and one is embedding.
-The classification tasks include word-level understanding, sentence-level understanding, and passage reranking, whereas the embedding task include passage retrieval.
+We evaluate all configurations on five multilingual downstream tasks, where four are classification and one is embedding.
+The classification tasks include word-level understanding, sentence-level understanding, and passage reranking, whereas the embedding task includes passage retrieval.
 All evaluation datasets cover at least 10 diverse languages.
-See \autoref{tab:datasets} for datasets details.
-We hope these provide a comprehensive evaluation regarding the task nature, the model structures, and the languages.
+See \autoref{tab:datasets} for details.
+We hope these provide a comprehensive evaluation regarding the task nature, model structures, and languages.